endodoug/endodoug.github.io/_posts/2016-06-10-Apple-TV-Game.md

 Got the game sound effects up and running.
 I also found a great background song for the Main Menu Scene and have it playing, but I need to change it defer to the user's Music... if playing.

+### 6-18-2016 Update

+Added in another song for gameplay background music and researched/figured out how to allow the user's Music to play in the background.

+    do {

+      try!
+AVAudioSession.sharedInstance().setCategory(AVAudioSessionCategoryAmbient)
+      try AVAudioSession.sharedInstance().setActive(true)

+    } catch let error as NSError {

+      print(error)

+    }

+First .setCategory to `AVAudioSessionCategoryAmbient` which makes the app's background music **nonprimary** (app can be used with sound off.)  then .setActive is true to activate the app's audio session.